-Back to Co ontents l Page Back to Contents Page FA Financial Services (Currently under review to run in 2022) 6 Foundation Apprenticeship S5 PUPILS ONLY Suitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in Business and Administration.
-Year 1 - NPA in Financial Services Year 2 - 3 Units from SVQ in Providing Financial Services Achieved or working towards National 5 Maths and National 5 English Gain direct employment at entry level in the financial sector Gain accelerated entry into various Modern Apprenticeships in the financial sector Progress onto a Graduate/Technical Apprenticeship in a financial discipline Progress to College - Direct access to HNC/D in related fields Continue your studies at university, the FA counts as partial entry criteria for degrees in various related disciplines Employment in the financial services sector.
+back to Conte ns rage back to Contents Page FA Financial Services 6 Foundation Apprenticeship S5 PUPILS ONLY Suitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in Business and Administration.
+Year 1 - NPA in Financial Services Year 2 - 3 Units from SVQ in Providing Financial Services Applicants should have achieved or be working towards National 5 Maths and National 5 English.
+A completed personal statement highlighting suitability for the course must be submitted as part of the application process.
+Gain direct employment at entry level in the financial sector Gain accelerated entry into various Modern Apprenticeships in the financial sector Progress onto a Graduate/Technic al Apprenticeship in a financial discipline Progress to College - Direct access to HNC/D in related fields Continue your studies at university, the FA counts as partial entry criteria for degrees in various related disciplines Employment in the financial services sector.
 Continue studies at college or university.
 Gain accelerated entry onto Modern Apprenticeship Tuesday and Thursday afternoons 2 years Sighthill Campus In year 1 pupils will complete a National Progression Award in Financial Services (SCQF level 6) attending college 2 afternoons per week along with a 1 week work placement.
 In year 2 pupils will typically spend around 10 hour per week attending college and on an extended placement with an employer to complete their qualification in the workplace.
-Uniformed & Emergency Services 4 Skills for Work National 4 S4 PUPILS This course will enable pupis to develop the general, practical skills, knowledge and understanding required for work in uniformed and emergency services.
-The relevant uniformed services for this course are: Army, Merchant Navy, Royal Navy and Marines.
-The relevant emergency services are: Ambulance Service, Coastguard, Fire & Rescue and Police.
-The knowledge and experience acquired will support development of transferable employability skills and will also prepare pupils for further training or employment.
-Uniformed and emergency services: an introduction Uniformed and emergency services : Health, Safety, Fitness & Wellbeing Uniformed and emergency services: Engaging with the Community Uniformed and emergency services: Working in Teams No formal entry requirements but pupils will be required to complete a personal statement as part of the application process and participate in selcetion process.
-NPA Criminology level 5 which will be introduced in 2023. further study or employment and/or training.
-Tuesday and Thursday afternoons 1 year Sighthill Campus